Nexmo/station/app/views/contribute/guides/markdown-guide.md

 Note that `tabbed` is set to `true` for tabbed folder content.

-Example can be found in `/client-sdk/setup/add-sdk-to-your-app`:
+Example files can be found in the folder `_documentation/en/client-sdk/setup/add-sdk-to-your-app`:

 * `.config.yml`
 * `android.md`
 * `ios.md`
 * `javascript.md`

+The rendered output can be found [here](/client-sdk/setup/add-sdk-to-your-app/javascript).

 ## Mermaid (custom plugin)